apache/skywalking-website/docs/README.md

   - header: SkyWalking APM 7.0.0 is released
     content: JDK 1.8 is required in the java agent.
 Support profiling code level performance.
     time: Mar.
 20th, 2020
-  - header: SkyWalking CLI 0.2.0 is released
-    content: New commands and enhancements are included.
-    time: Mar.
-20th, 2020